jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

 1. credentialsId(string): The ID of the credentials that you uploaded earlier.
 1. projectId(string): The Project ID housing the GKE cluster to be published to.
-1. zone(string): The Zone housing the GKE cluster to be published to.
+1. zone(string): [**Deprecated**] The Zone housing the GKE cluster to be published to.
+1. location(string): The Zone or Region housing the GKE cluster to be published to.
 1. clusterName(string): The name of the Cluster to be published to.
 1. manifestPattern(string): The file pattern of the Kubernetes manifest to be deployed.
 1. verifyDeployments(boolean): [Optional] Whether the plugin will verify deployments.